Filippo Carandini Objects That Ripen With Time.

 The pieces are later coated with a high-gloss polyester finish that deepens the palette and protects the handcrafted surfaces.”

-Color, a legacy of Carandini’s fine arts background, is a constant thread in his furniture.
-His pieces become canvases where pigment, reflection, texture, and surface engage in dynamic interplay.
-Reflection, he notes, “makes the object interact more with the surroundings by reflecting something,” allowing his work to converse actively with its environment.
-Currently exploring new opportunities in Hong Kong and the broader Asian market, Carandini welcomes the prospect of fresh collaborations and cultural exchanges to shape his evolving practice.
-“I’m very much looking forward to expanding my inspiration in this part of the world,” he shares, with new sketches and prototypes already underway.
+A constant hallmark of Carandini’s fine arts discipline is color, which is an integral thread in his furniture.
+Each of his works transforms into a tableau where color, light, texture, and surface interact dynamically.
+Reflection, in his words, “makes the object interact more with the surroundings by reflecting something,” adding a layer of dialogue between the piece and its setting, which turns his work into a conversation.
+Looking into new possibilities in Hong Kong and the rest of the Asia region, Carandini is open to fresh collaborations and cultural exchanges which will influence his developing practice.
+He notes, “I’m very much looking forward to expanding my inspiration in this part of the world,” and he has sketches and prototypes ready to go.